kyma-project/kyma/docs/eventing/03-01-event-processing.md

 3. The [Application Connector](https://kyma-project.io/docs/components/application-connector/) publishes events to the NATS publisher proxy.

-4. The NATS publisher proxy sends an event to the NATS server.
+4. The NATS publisher proxy sends events to the NATS server.

 5. The NATS server dispatches events to the NATS Eventing Controller.

-6. The NATS Eventing Controller dispatches an event through a Function.
+6. The NATS Eventing Controller dispatches events to subscribers (microservices or Serverless functions).